 Selling Additional Call Contracts for Extra Income

-The ratio write strategy typically involves selling more than one option contract.
+The ratio write strategy typically involves selling more options contracts than your position size will cover.
 For example, you could buy 100 shares of a stock that trades at $48, and then sell twice the typical number of call contracts against this position.

 Remember, selling a call contract gives us the obligation to sell stock to the other party if they choose to exercise their option.
 If the stock is trading above the strike price when these calls expire, you can expect the call buyer to exercise their right.
 And you will have an obligation to sell shares at the strike price.

-If the stock remains below the strike price when the calls expire, the other party will almost certainly not exercise their right to buy stock from you.
+If the stock remains below the strike price (in this case, let’s say it’s $50) when the calls expire, the other party will almost certainly not exercise their right to buy stock from you.
 This is because they could buy the same stock in the open market at a cheaper price.